 Many grantmaking organizations prepare reports for their Board of Directors or executive leadership throughout the year.
-While their purpose is often limited to a standard review or program refinement, these reports have the potential to do much more.
+While their purpose is often limited to a standard review or program refinement, grant reporting has the potential to do much more.

-Here are four innovative ways you can leverage your grantmaking reports - and some examples to inspire you.
+Here are four innovative ways you can leverage your grant reporting - and some examples to inspire you.

 1. Pitch a story about a compelling trend